Chapter 2. The Office of Admissions and the Office of the Registrar

 A student or applicant may appeal an adverse decision of the Office of Admissions pertaining to residence status through the Office of General Counsel of The University of Texas System to the Office of the Chancellor by following the established procedure administered through the Office of Admissions.

 Subchapter 2–500.
 The Admissions and Registration Committee

 Sec.
 2–501.
 Membership

-- The Admissions and Registration Committee has fourteen members.
+- The Admissions and Registration Committee has 15 members.
 The members are

 - six members from the General Faculty, for three-year staggered terms;

 - two staff members for two-year staggered terms;

-- three students appointed by the president from a panel of names submitted by Student Government for one-year terms;
+- two students appointed by the president from a panel of names submitted by Student Government for one-year terms;

 - one student appointed by the president from a panel of names submitted by the Graduate Student Assembly for a one-year term; and